aaronicsubstances/shrewd-evolver/Data-Modelling.md

   - The application-code side of querying should resemble MapReduce, ie is based on reduce (e.g. map, filter, selectMany, groupByAdjacent, application of window functions), sort, merge-join (e.g. union, intersection, except, equi-join), and functions common to most databases, spreadsheet applications and programming languages (e.g. LIKE, uppercase, arithmetic).

-This approach is based on the assumption that SQL is better than NoSQL for generating reports and queries that was not anticipated by the original database creators.
+This approach is based on the assumption that SQL is better than NoSQL for generating reports and queries that were not anticipated by the original database creators.
 This approach provides other related benefits:
   - Can serve as a last resort for traversing relationships in any database model, since traversing relationships is arguably equivalent to performing merge-joins.
   - Provides one solution to maintaining many-to-many relationships in document databases or hierarchical/tree data models, since traversing many-to-many relationships in relational data models is about performing multiple merge-join operations.